dotnet/corefxlab/docs/Span.md

 ## Introduction

-Span\<T\> is a new type we are adding to the platform to represent contiguous regions of arbitrary memory, with perfromance characteristics on par with T[].
+Span\<T\> is a new type we are adding to the platform to represent contiguous regions of arbitrary memory, with performance characteristics on par with T[].
 Its APIs are similar to the array, but unlike arrays, it can point to either managed or native memory, or to memory allocated on the stack.

 ```c#
 // managed memory